 When we study Revelation, we should keep certain interpretation guidelines in mind:

 - We need to understand the book in its historical context.
 Revelation was probably written 90-95 AD during the reign of the Roman emperor Domitian.
-The purpose of the letter was to provide comfort, strength, and hope to those who faced the threat of death if they did not worship the emperor.
+The purpose of the book was to provide comfort, strength, and hope to those who faced the threat of death if they did not worship the emperor as a god.
 If the book were describing events thousands of years in the future, it would not provide comfort to those in John’s day.
 We must first decipher what John’s message meant to its original readers.

 - Revelation is a form of writing called apocalyptic literature, which depicts a cosmic drama using fantastic, bizarre imagery.
 This type of literature was popular at that time.
 We also see it in the second part of the book of Daniel.

-- In apocalyptic literature, the lesson emerges from the overall story; don’t get caught up in all the bizarre details.
+- In apocalyptic literature, the lesson emerges from the overall story.
+Don’t get caught up in all the bizarre details.
 Imagine trying to tell a child the story of the race between the tortoise and the hare.
 The child keeps interrupting with questions: What color was the tortoise?
 How long did the hare sleep?
 You would tell the child that he’s missing the point.
-To get the message, focus on the overall story, not the details.
+To get the message, focus on the overall story of Christ’s victory over evil, not the details.

 - In Revelation each symbol may not have a specific meaning, but serves to paint a broad, colorful picture of spiritual realities.
 Symbols may not correspond directly to historical events, as this is primarily spiritual warfare.
 Even numbers are used symbolically (such as the frequent repetition of 7) and should not be read as a means to calculate years and dates.
 Jesus said he would come as a thief in the night, without warning or signs.
 Even he did not know the time of his return (Matthew 24).
 We should take him at his word.